home-assistant/core/README.md

 Architecture
 ------------
-The core of Home Assistant exists of two components; a Bus for calling services and firing events and a State Machine that keeps track of the state of things.
+The core of Home Assistant exists of two parts; a Bus for calling services and firing events and a State Machine that keeps track of the state of things.

 ![screenshot-android-tasker.jpg](https://raw.github.com/balloob/home-assistant/master/docs/architecture.png)

 For example to control the lights there are two components.
-One is the device tracker that polls the wireless router for connected devices and updates the state of the tracked devices in the State Machine to be either 'Home' or 'Not Home'.
+One is the device_tracker that polls the wireless router for connected devices and updates the state of the tracked devices in the State Machine to be either 'Home' or 'Not Home'.

-When a state is changed a state_changed event is fired for which the light trigger component is listening.
+When a state is changed a state_changed event is fired for which the device_sun_light_trigger component is listening.
 Based on the new state of the device combined with the state of the sun it will decide if it should turn the lights on or off:

-    In the event that the state of device 'Paulus Nexus 4' changes to the 'Home' state:
+    In the event that the state of device 'Paulus Nexus 5' changes to the 'Home' state:
       If the sun has set and the lights are not on:
         Turn on the lights